MohdMunafKhan/The-White-Chillies/README.md

 ## Contact
 I’m passionate about web development and eager to expand my skills in creating modern, responsive applications.
 I’d love to bring my enthusiasm and foundational expertise to your team!

 **Thank you for exploring The White Chillies!
-I’m excited to discuss how my HTML and CSS skills can contribute to your organization.**
+I’m excited to discuss how my skills can contribute to your organization.**